-(1) The Company's Preferred Stock has a liquidation preference of \$25.00 per share.

-- (2) Shares have no stated maturity and are not subject to any sinking fund or mandatory redemption.
+- (1) The Company's Preferred Stock has a liquidation preference of \$25.00 per share. - (2) Shares have no stated maturity and are not subject to any sinking fund or mandatory redemption.
 Shares of the Company's Preferred Stock are redeemable at \$25.00 per share plus accumulated and unpaid dividends (whether or not declared) exclusively at the Company's option.
 Shares of the Company's Series C Preferred Stock may be redeemable earlier than the optional redemption date under certain circumstances intended to preserve its qualification as a REIT for Federal income tax purposes. - (3) The initial dividend rate for the Series C Preferred Stock, from and including the date of original issue to, but not including, September 17, 2024, is 8.000% per annum of the \$25.00 per share liquidation preference.
 On and after September 17, 2024, dividends on the Series C Preferred Stock will accumulate at a percentage of the \$25.00 liquidation preference equal to an annual floating rate of the then three-month LIBOR plus a spread of 6.476% per annum. - (4) Dividends are payable quarterly in arrears on the 17th day of each March, June, September and December and holders are entitled to receive cumulative cash dividends at the respective state rate per annum before holders of common stock are entitled to receive any cash dividends.

 The Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock generally do not have any voting rights, subject to an exception in the event the Company fails to pay dividends on such stock for six or more quarterly periods (whether or not consecutive).
-Under such circumstances, holders of the Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock voting together as a single class with the holders of all other classes or series of its preferred stock upon which like voting rights have been conferred and are exercisable and which are entitled to vote as a class with the Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock will be entitled to vote to elect two additional directors to the Company's Board of Directors until all unpaid dividends have been paid or declared and set apart for payment.
-In addition, certain material and adverse changes to the terms of any series of the Company's Series A Preferred Stock, and Series C Preferred Stock, and Series C Preferred Stock, and Series C Preferred Stock, Series B Preferred Stock cannot be made without the affirmative vote of holders of at least two-thirds of the outstanding shares of the series of the Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock, and Series C Preferred Stock, and Series B Preferred Stock, and Series C Preferred Stock cannot be made without the affirmative vote of holders of at least two-thirds of the outstanding shares of the series of the Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock, series B Preferred Stock, and Series C Preferred Stock, series B Preferred Stock, and Series C Preferred Stock, series B Preferred Stock, and Series C Preferred Stock whose terms are being changed.
+Under such circumstances, holders of the Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock voting together as a single class with the holders of all other classes or series of its preferred stock upon which like voting rights have been conferred and are exercisable and which are entitled to vote as a class with the Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock will be entitled to vote to elect two additional directors to the Company's Board of Directors until all unpaid dividends have been paid or declared and set apart for payment.
+In addition, certain material and adverse changes to the terms of any series of the Company's Series A Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock, and Series C Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock, Series B Preferred Stock, and Series C Preferred Stock whose terms are being changed.